 We know that we can expect to sweat when we’re physically active or our body temperature is rising.
 After all, our sweating works to cool us down when we’re heating up.
 Unfortunately, some of us sweat even when we’re very passive, such as sweating while sitting down at the office or while we’re at home watching a movie.

-If this sounds like you — and if you’re constantly checking to see if you have pit stains throughout the day — then you might be suffering from hyperhidrosis, which is the medical term for excessive sweating.
+If this sounds like you — constantly sweating throughout the day — then you might be suffering from hyperhidrosis, which is the medical term for excessive sweating.
 In this post, we take a closer look at hyperhidrosis (how it happens and who it affects) as well as the reasons you could be sweating more than usual.

-Then, we explain how you can tackle your sweating problem, featuring our solution, Duradry, which has helped 97% of the people who have tried it achieve total dryness within a week.
+Then, we explain how you can tackle your sweating problem, featuring our 3-step solution, Duradry, which has helped 97% of the people who have tried it achieve total dryness within a week.

-4 Reasons Why You’re Sweating While Sitting Down
+6 Reasons Why You’re Sweating While Sitting Down

 While hyperhidrosis may sound like a really scary medical condition, it’s actually more common than people think (more people suffer from hyperhidrosis than psoriasis).

-Plus, hyperhidrosis can often be successfully treated with over-the-counter solutions, as long as they’re made specifically to treat excessive sweating.
+Plus, hyperhidrosis can often be successfully treated with over-the-counter solutions, as long as they’re made specifically to treat sudden excessive sweating.

 There are two types of hyperhidrosis: primary focal hyperhidrosis and secondary generalized hyperhidrosis.